nnajiyamz/rfm-customer-segmentation/README.md

 - **Potential Loyalists and Promising customers**
   - Showed early engagement but lower spending
   - Present an opportunity to upgrade them into higher-value customers

 ---

+## Business Takeaways

+- Revenue is stable but shows limited growth and **early signs of slowdown**
+- Performance is **highly dependent on Q4**, with declining order values in mid-year periods
+- Revenue is driven by both **mid-tier customer volume and high-value segments**, making retention and customer progression critical
+- A large **At-Risk segment** presents the **biggest short-term revenue recovery opportunity**
+- Customer movement trends indicate **declining engagement and increasing churn risk**
+- Growth opportunities lie in **developing existing customers and expanding into high-value international markets**

+---